jquintanilla4/Pose_3DEditor/readme.md

 - Timeline thumbnails for keyframe visualization
 - Batch export presets and rendering pipeline
 - Per-joint custom pivot points and IK solvers

-See `spec.md` for the complete project brief plus future requirements that haven’t landed yet.